cloudmesh-community/sp20-516-220/datacenter.md

 nationwide fiber network.
 This outage lasted for 37 hours.
 The root cause was found to be the failure of a single device in one of their data centers that then caused a cascade of errors due to network configuration errors.
-According to the FCC report on the failure [@fcccenturylink], the estimated number of users affected by this failure was 22 million across 39 states.
+According to the FCC report on the failure [@fcccenturylink-sp20-516-220], the estimated number of users affected by this failure was 22 million across 39 states.

 Services impacted spanned across many different services including: